-Two key undecided senators say Kavanaugh FBI investigation 'very thorough'
+2 key undecided senators say Kavanaugh FBI investigation 'very thorough'

 "It appears to be a very thorough investigation," Collins, who has not yet indicated how she plans to vote on the nomination, told reporters in the Capitol.

 Collins is among a handful of senators whose votes could decide the fate of the nomination.
-The Maine Republican -- along with Republican Senators Jeff Flake of Arizona, Lisa Murkowski of Alaska and Democratic Senators Joe Manchin of West Virginia and Heidi Heitkamp of North Dakota -- are under intense scrutiny for clues as to how they may vote on the nomination as Senate Republicans push for a final vote, which could happen as early as Saturday.
+The Maine Republican -- along with Republicans Sens.
+Jeff Flake of Arizona and Lisa Murkowski of Alaska and Democratic Joe Manchin of West Virginia -- are under intense scrutiny for clues as to how they may vote on the nomination as Senate Republicans push for a final vote, which could happen as early as Saturday.

+Collins later clarified, "I've not yet finished going through all the materials."

-Flake said later Thursday morning that he agreed with Collins' pronouncement that the investigation was thorough.
+Flake said Thursday morning that he agreed with Collins' pronouncement that the investigation was thorough.

 When asked by CNN if he was more inclined to support Kavanaugh after leaving the staff briefing on the report, Flake responded, "we've seen no additional corroborating information" to the claims against Kavanaugh, and added he needs to finish reviewing the material.